Fully scalable randomized benchmarking without motion reversal: Introduction

 BiRB connects RB and cross entropy benchmarking (XEB) \cite{boixo2018characterizing, arute2019quantum, liu2021benchmarking, chen2022linear}, another form of randomized benchmark.
 In contrast to RB, XEB uses random circuits consisting solely of i.i.d.~(composite) layers of gates---these layers are typically sampled from a universal gate set, but a scalable form of XEB using Clifford gate sets has also been introduced \cite{chen2022linear}.
-However, performance guarantees for XEB are limited to highly restricted error models such as depolarizing noise \cite{liu2021benchmarking, chen2022linear}.
-This is because XEB estimates the fidelity of random circuits using the (linear) cross entropy, which is not an accurate fidelity estimator for general Markovian noise models \cite{gao2021limitations, liu2021benchmarking}.
+While XEB circuits have no overhead from subroutines, in practice XEB decay curves exhibit non-exponential behavior at low depths for some Markovian error models, and therefore measuring a reliable error rate requires circuits with at least $O(n)$ depth \cite{heinrich2023randomized}.
+The exact circuit depths required for exponential decay depend on the connectivity and gate set and must be estimated numerically for each distribution of layers benchmarked, adding additional complication to performing XEB.
+This issue arises in part because XEB estimates the fidelity of random circuits using the (linear) cross entropy, which is not an accurate fidelity estimator for general Markovian noise models \cite{gao2021limitations, liu2021benchmarking}.
 BiRB shows how to add minimal overhead to circuits of i.i.d.~layers to obtain a provably reliable RB protocol.

 The remainder of this paper is structured as follows.
 In Section~\ref{sec:prelim} we introduce our notation and review the existing results on which our method relies.
 In Section~\ref{sec:method} we introduce the BiRB protocol.
 In Section~\ref{sec:theory} we present a theory of BiRB that shows that our method is reliable: it accurately estimates the average error rate of an $n$-qubit circuit layer under assumptions commonly used in RB theory (e.g., Markovian errors).
 In Section~\ref{sec:simulations} we demonstrate the reliability of our method with numerical simulations of BiRB on gate sets that experience both stochastic Pauli errors and (coherent) Hamiltonian errors.
 In Section~\ref{sec:demos}, we demonstrate BiRB on IBM Q processors and validate it against the results of DRB and MRB.
 We then conclude in Section~\ref{sec:discussion}.